ksseverson57/campy/README.md

 - Basler and/or FLIR machine vision camera(s)
 - Windows or Linux PC
 - (Optional) AMD or Nvidia GPU for hardware encoding (see https://developer.nvidia.com/video-encode-decode-gpu-support-matrix)
-- (Optional) Arduino/Teensy microcontroller for syncing cameras
+- (Optional) Arduino/Teensy microcontroller for syncing cameras and other recordings

 ## Installation
 1. Update graphics drivers